MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-deprecating-with-statements-overview.md

 #pragma implicitwith restore
 ```

-The QuickFix code-actions will automatically insert the pragma before and after the fixed object.
+The QuickFix code actions will automatically insert the pragma before and after the fixed object.

 > [!TIP]
 > Remember to enable **CodeActions** in the settings for the AL Language extension.
 For more information, see [Code Actions](devenv-code-actions.md).